Uncontested Divorce in Tennessee

 While no divorce is identical, an uncontested divorce typically takes a minimum of 60 days.
 If you and your spouse have children together, then the mandatory waiting period will be increased to a minimum of 90 days.
 Still, the time it will take to finalize your divorce will depend on how long before your final divorce hearing is scheduled.
 The divorce is official once the judge signs your Decree of Divorce.

-What are The Benefits of an Uncontested Divorce?
+What are The Benefits of an Uncontested Divorce in TN?

 If it is determined that an uncontested divorce truly is right for you and your family, you may experience some unique advantages.
 In fact, not only you will feel the benefits, but your spouse should as well, as an uncontested divorce is something that is supposed to cater to both of your wants and needs.